rsdoiel/antenna/socal_north.md

 date: 2025-04-25, updated: 2025-04-25, from: The LAist

 Geocaching is a worldwide hobby where people hide containers for others to find outdoors.
-Southern California's passionate community is gathering soon.
+Southern California's passionate community is gathering on May 3.

 <br>